Mangosteen, Mangosteen Juice & Fruit benefits

-What is a mangosteen fruit and is there any benefits and research carried on mangosteen fruit and juice?
+What is a mangosteen?
+Is there any benefits of mangosteen juice?

 The mangosteen (Garcinia mangostana L., family: Guttiferae ) is a tropical evergreen tree, believed to have originated in Southeast Asia, the Sunda Islands and the Moluccas.
 WordNet (r) 2.0 defines mangosteen as "East Indian tree with thick leathery leaves and edible fruit [syn: mangosteen tree, Garcinia mangostana], 2-3 inch tropical fruit with juicy flesh suggestive of both peaches and pineapples."